A practical guide to setting up a Confluence GPT in 2026

 Maintaining accuracy and avoiding AI hallucinations

 A good tool helps you combat this.
 With eesel AI, for instance, you get fine-grained control to build a more reliable system.
-You can "scope" the AI to learn only from specific Confluence spaces or even individual pages, which keeps it from going off-topic.
+You can "scope" the AI to learn only from specific Confluence spaces or even individual pages, which keeps it focused.
 More importantly, you can bring Confluence together with other sources of truth, like your official help center or product docs in Notion, to give it a complete and accurate picture to work from.

 The reality of setup and ongoing maintenance